Grand Wagoneer Alternative: 1987 AMC Eagle – SOLD!

 One of the foremost vintage SUVs of the 1980s is the Jeep Grand Wagoneer, long the choice of family-oriented executives and vineyard barons alike.
 The wood paneling, leather seats – it’s a sumptuous experience.
-But if you care less about appearances but still place a high value on utility, the AMC Eagle – like this 1987 model featured here on Craigslist – should be on your shortlist.
+But if you care less about appearances but still place a high value on utility, the AMC Eagle – like this 1987 model originally featured in October 2020 on Craigslist – should be on your shortlist.
 Located in Leeds, Massachusetts, the Eagle is said to be a fine driver with some minor cosmetic and mechanical faults, listed for $3,000.
 Comparing this price against the American Collectors Insurance Guide confirms this private seller has priced his Eagle well below the “Low” retail price of $6,925.
-Get in touch with the seller via phone at

 AMC’s vision for what customers would eventually want was practically prophetic – high-riding, four-wheel-drive wagons with dead-nuts reliable drivetrains they didn’t have to think too hard about.
 While the Subaru Outback undoubtedly had the timing better for bringing such a concept to the masses, AMC’s engineers and designers deserve a ton of credit for building what now can be considered an incredibly advanced vehicle for the time.
 Throw in the company’s dalliances with rallying all the way to the 24 Hours of Nürburgring and it’s immediately clear that ingenuity knew no bounds; it’s a shame the company doesn’t exist in that same form today.

 The YouTube Channel AutoMoments published this modern review of a similar ’86 AMC Eagle Wagon: